ttu/ruuvitag-sensor/README.md

 }
 ```

+##### Note on Data Format 2 and 4

+There is no reason to use Data Format 2 or 4.

+Original reasoning to use the URL-encoded data was to use _Google's Nearby_ notifications to let users to view the tags without the need to install any app.
+Since the _Nearby_ has been discontinued there isn't any benefit in using Eddystone format anymore.

 ##### Logging and Print to console

 Logging can be enabled by importing `ruuvitag_sensor.log`.
 Console print can be enabled by calling `ruuvitag_sensor.log.enable_console()`.
 Command line application has console logging enabled by default.